haxtheweb/edtechjoker/draft-outline.md

 # Week 11/12/13: Project 3: HAXTheWeb
 ## Tues Building
+- Concepts to cover:
+  - `.map` / looping over data to visualize an external resource / repeat a list of items rapidly

 - Class Exercise: Shown code example, identify:
  - Lines / function calls that are "vendor specific"
  - Lines / syntax that are "library specific"